lusis/apithings/internal/statusthing/README.md

 # statusthing
+*I am in the process of cleaning this up and moving it to its own repository*

 StatusThing is a super light and basic status site backend with optional simple dashboard

 A statusthing item looks like so: